Da Yu and the Birth of the Chinese Civilisation

 The Yellow River

 The Chinese Flood Myth differed from the other flood myths around the world.
-The Great Flood in Chinese myth was seen as a natural phenomenon, and a problem that needed solving.
+The Great Flood in Chinese myth was seen as both a natural phenomenon and a problem to be solved.
 The solution, instead of a huge boat, was to control the flood.

 The solution, instead of a huge boat, was to control the flood.